freestar-archive/sortable-auction-challenge/README.md

 # Auction Coding Challenge

-One of the things that the Sapphire team at Sortable works on is software that runs ad auctions, either in the browser or server-side.
+One of the things that the Engineering team at Sortable works on is software that runs ad auctions, either in the browser or server-side.
 The goal of this challenge is to write program that will run a simple auction, while enforcing data validity.